interlock-network/interlock-docs/whitepaper.md

 up control for convenience &mdash; especially if that convenience has a price-tag approaching *zero*.
 With the increase in convenience, things like web-pages and blogs could be created by people who did not know how to program or administer computers.
-And even if you did have this skill-set, chances are you would apply it to a *virtual* computer in the *cloud* rather than a physical one in your closet.
+Even if you did have this skill-set, chances are you would apply it to a *virtual* computer in the *cloud* rather than a physical one in your closet.
 This centralization of computing was not sinister or evil &mdash; far from it &mdash; but it